 - Technocrats and experts in the modern world.

-David Edgerton teaches MA options Contemporary British History and in the History of Science and Technology and undergraduate courses in the history of technology and British History.
+David Edgerton teaches MA options Contemporary British History and in the History of Science and Technology and well as undergraduate courses.

 Expertise and Public Engagement

 David Edgerton has appeared in many radio and TV programmes and regularly gives talks to many official and public bodies on a wide range of topics.
-He has written and reviewed for the daily and weekly press.
-He was a member of a Nuffield Bioethics Working Party on Emerging Biotechnologies.
+He writes regularly for the daily and weekly press, including the Guardian, New Statesman, and many others.